Tuttlelab/StudentProjectAssignment-avt/SPA/README.md

-## Student project assignment web application using teh Hungarian algorithm
+## Student project assignment web application using the Hungarian algorithm

 The initial site will look like this:
 ![alt text](images/Initial.png "Title")